 We examined factors that may influence gene loss propensity.
 We built models that used genomic features to predict gene loss propensity in the three pangenomes to ask which genomic features have the largest impact on gene loss.
 These features include distance from centromeres (Mason et al., 2016), gene size, pseudomolecule size, distance from transposons, and in B. napus, whether a gene is located in a block syntenic with the homoeologous genome (Figure S8), using genes located only on pseudomolecules and ignoring B. napus genes only variable in synthetic lines.
 This builds on previous observations in B. oleracea showing that dispensable R-genes are closer to transposable elements than expected (Bayer et al., 2019), frequent nonreciprocal homoeologous exchanges between chromosomes in B. napus (Sharpe et al., 1995), and lineage-specific gene loss propensity across eukaryotes (Krylov et al., 2003).
 We compared five different statistical and machine learning approaches (Logistic Regression, Gaussian Naïve Bayes, Random Forest, AdaBoost, and XGBoost) and settled on gradient boosting models (XGBoost) because this model showed the highest accuracy (0.86) and F1-score (0.23) (Table S13).
 We built gradient boosting models predicting gene loss propensity while accounting for the strong class imbalance by using different sample weights, balancing of positive and negative weights, stratified test and training data, and a Bayesian hyperparameter search to optimize model parameters.
 These models achieved an accuracy of 85% (AUC: 0.7, average precision-recall score: 0.2, F1: 0.18) in B. napus, 88% in B. oleracea (AUC: 0.6, average precision-recall score: 0.1, F1: 0.01) and 86% in B. rapa (AUC: 0.6, average precision-recall score: 0.14, F1: 0.02) (Figure S9).
-Confusion matrices revealed that all models had an almost 99% accuracy in predicting whether a gene is core (98% accuracy in B. napus), but poor accuracy in predicting whether a gene is dispensable (16% accuracy in B. napus) (TablesS14-S16).
+Confusion matrices revealed that all models had an almost 99% accuracy in predicting whether a gene is core (98% accuracy in B. napus), but poor accuracy in predicting whether a gene is dispensable (16% accuracy in B. napus) (Table S14).
 This indicates that the features used in these models do not fully explain gene loss, but explain the extent of gene retention.
 It is possible that a portion of gene loss in Brassica is truly random, in which case the model has no means to explain gene loss.
 Another possible reason for the low predictability of variable genes in this model is that there are different types of variable genes that we currently cannot distinguish.
 Genes that are lost due to homeologous recombination are indistinguishable from novel genes created by Helitrons copying exons in the genome.

 There may be yet-undiscovered features linked with gene loss that we have not incorporated in the model.
 Recent studies using synthetic B. napus lines suggest that the pattern of homoeologous exchanges is predictable on the chromosome level (Bird et al., 2019) which indicates that incorporating additional, not yet generated data may improve the model’s accuracy.